On The Spectrum Of Infinite Quantum Graphs: Lower bounds on the lowest positive eigenvalue

+Equality holds if and only if $\mGraph$ is an equilateral star graph with Dirichlet conditions at all degree one vertices. \end{theo}

-Let us emphasise that the existence of a centre vertex is strictly weaker than radial symmetry as investigated in~\cite{Sol04}, as can be seen on the the diagonal comb graphs of Section~\ref{H10yesH1not}.
-Example~\ref{exa:letter_T} below shows that the assumption on the existence of a centre vertex in Theorem~\ref{prop:Makai} cannot be dropped.
+\begin{rem} We emphasise that the existence of a centre vertex is strictly weaker than radial symmetry as investigated in~\cite{Sol04}.
+This can be seen on the the diagonal comb graphs of Section~\ref{H10yesH1not}, which have two centres.
+Example~\ref{exa:letter_T} below shows that the assumption on the existence of a centre vertex in Theorem~\ref{prop:Makai} cannot be dropped. \end{rem}

-Theorem~\ref{prop:Makai} is a direct consequence of Proposition~\ref{prop:estimate-tree-diameter} since under the assumption of the existence of a centre vertex of degree greater than \(1\), the diameter is twice the inradius; while for trees with a centre vertex of degree \(1\) the inequality follows by mirroring the tree at the centre vertex.
-However, we will provide a different proof here using the following surgery principle, which we believe to be interesting in its own right.
+The inequality~\eqref{eq:Makai} is a direct consequence of Proposition~\ref{prop:estimate-tree-diameter} since under the assumption of the existence of a centre vertex of degree greater than $1$, the diameter is twice the inradius; while for trees with a centre vertex of degree $1$ the inequality follows by mirroring the tree at the centre vertex.
+However, in order to classify the case of equality, we provide a different proof here using the following surgery principle, which we believe to be interesting in its own right.